-Restoring gut flora is essential to relieving symptoms like digestive issues, constant fatigue, unexplained weight loss or gain, and even autoimmune conditions.
-To help decrease these symptoms and build a healthier digestive system, you can become more aware of your diet and lifestyle, and consider taking probiotics like Bio-K+.
+Restoring gut microbiome is essential to relieving symptoms like digestive issues, constant fatigue, unexplained weight loss or gain, and even autoimmune conditions.
+To help decrease these symptoms and build a healthier digestive system, you can become more aware of your diet and lifestyle and consider taking probiotics like Bio-K+.

-Bio-K+ has been researched and proven effective in supporting gut health in many conditions.
+Bio-K+ has been researched and proven effective in supporting good gut health in many conditions.
 Our probiotic products use a patented formula of Lactobacillus acidophilus CL1285®, Lacticaseibacillus casei LBC80R®, and Lacticaseibacillus rhamnosus CLR2® strains.
 These strains work effectively together and address digestive and immune health.
 To learn more about probiotic strains, read more about the best probiotic strains and their benefits.

 After reading this article, we hope that you know more about the benefits of having a healthy gut and what steps you can take to achieve this.